-Grades 3-8 Grades 9-12 Retest with remediation Retest with remediation (minimum of 5 hours and (minimum of 5 hours and maximum of 10 hours per maximum of 10 hours subject test depending on per subject test depending on individual student's needs). individual student's needs).
+Grades 3-8 Grades 9-12 Retest (if available) with Retest (if available) with remediation (minimum of 5 remediation (minimum of 5 hours and maximum of 10 hours and maximum of 10 hours hours per subject test per subject test depending on depending on individual individual student's needs). student's needs).
 Students who score within Students who score within one one Standard Error of Standard Error of Measure of a Measure of a Level III after Level III after the retest may the retest may be promoted receive course credit if there is by the principal if also a passing grade once the test passing teacher standards score is averaged with the with a C or higher. classroom grade.
 Waiver Review Committee Waiver Review Committee to to recommend grade Recommend course credit or retention, additional failure for students not scoring remediation and retesting, or within one Standard Error of promotion for students not Measure of a Level III on the scoring within one Standard first test or retest if there is a Error of Measure of a Level passing grade once the test score III. is averaged with the classroom grade.